 How much does rehab cost?
-It’s variable, and it really depends on the type of program that you’re going to, as well as your insurance.
-An inpatient rehab center will naturally be more expensive than an outpatient rehab center, but the level of services involved matters, too.
-During the process of addiction rehab admissions, you can go over your personal finances, and find out whether you can get financial aid.
-To learn more about your treatment programs, contact Promises Behavioral Health at 844.875.5609.
+The cost of rehab is variable, depending on both the type of program that you’re going to as well as your insurance plan.
+An inpatient rehab center will naturally be more expensive than an outpatient rehab center, and most additional services provided during an inpatient stay can incur more expense.
+During the process of drug and alcohol rehab admissions, you can review your personal finances and see if you’re eligible for financial aid.
+To learn more about how you can best afford your treatment programs, contact Promises Behavioral Health at 844.875.5609.

 How Much Does Rehab Cost with Insurance?

-A few factors that can impact rehab cost include:
+A few factors that can impact rehab costs include:

 The costs of rehab are highly variable.
 Some outpatient programs can be nearly free, while some inpatient programs can cost tens of thousands of dollars.
 This is because the process of rehab is unique and tailored to each patient.
 Some patients may need relapse therapy three times a week, while other patients may need to be in a rehabilitative facility 24/7 for a few weeks at a time.
-Check your insurance verification for rehab at Promises Behavioral Health.
+Just as your individual needs may vary, so will the costs.
+However, you can learn more by reaching out to Promises Behavioral Health for insurance verification for rehab.